How Stress Fuels Inflammation – And What You Can Do About It

 Key Insights

-- Chronic stress is associated with persistent inflammation.
+- Chronic stress is associated with persistent low-grade inflammation through dysregulated cortisol and immune signalling via the HPA axis

-- Immune, gut, and nervous system pathways are tightly connected.
+- Immune, gut, and nervous system pathways are tightly connected and mutually reinforcing through the gut-brain axis

-- Functional medicine focuses on addressing root drivers rather than symptoms alone.
+- Functional medicine focuses on addressing root drivers such as NF-kB activation and intestinal permeability rather than symptoms alone

 References